Osteoarthritis of the hip (Coxarthrose)

 Restriction of movement

 In the final stage of osteoarthritis, the bone-forming cells of the exposed bone are stimulated by the pressure and the cartilage-bone abrasion.
 The activated bone cells build new bone to distribute the pressure over a larger area.
-However, the newly formed bone is soft and leads to deformation of the hip joint (for example) with resulting restrictions of movement.
+However, the newly formed bone is soft and may lead to a deformation of the hip joint with resulting restrictions of movement.
 The joint thus grows gradually stiffer.
 These restrictions of movement lead to increasing difficulty with everyday activities such as: Pulling on socks and shoes, cutting toenails or climbing into the car.

 The following additional consequences can occur in advanced osteoarthritis of the hip: